Is your deep fryer not working, and it’s driving you up the wall? You might be suffering from a fried circuit board.

 #6 Your Circuit Board Is Dead

-If your deep fryer is not working or not turning on, there are a couple of routes you can take to address this unfortunate circuit board situation.
+If you suspect your circuit board to be fried, there are a couple of routes you can take to address the situation.

 Solution: Depending on your current warranty status and coverage, you’ll want to send the deep fryer in for repairs to your manufacturer or replace it altogether.

 In case you’re still covered, repairs should be free unless specified otherwise in your document.
 However, if your warranty period has expired, consider the price of a new deep fryer.